-- Community Anchor Institutions: - Outfit and staff as needed in and around all state and county facilities, public libraries, community centers, public parks, and gymnasiums with 24/7 free public Wi-Fi and charging stations to serve as Community Anchor Institutions. - Provide the resources necessary for public libraries to be able to open on a
+• Community Anchor Institutions:

+- Outfit and staff as needed in and around all state and county facilities, public libraries, community centers, public parks, and gymnasiums with 24/7 free public Wi-Fi and charging stations to serve as Community Anchor Institutions. - Provide the resources necessary for public libraries to be able to open on a schedule from morning to evening at least six days per week or on a schedule that supports the needs of the community. - Support HBDEO's kuleana to increase access to Wi-Fi in public parks under SCR74. - Enable and equip those places of worship that make their spaces available to non-members and the general public with 24/7 public Wi-Fi and charging stations to serve as CAIs, understanding that this is where many underserved community members go as a primary place to connect into other parts of society.

+Other Public Facilities:

+- Pursue colocation opportunities where emergency alert sirens are situated. - Support the continuance and, where possible, expand the provision of free public Wi-Fi access on County buses and public transit. - Support the network of bus stops equipped with free public Wi-Fi on each island. - Extend the hours of free public Wi-Fi availability at all public school campuses to support the connectivity of youths and families. - Explore public housing opportunities and options.

+• Accessible Locations:

-- Provide the funding necessary for Wi-Fi and charging stations at library sites to support the needs of the community. - Where feasible, establish and staff computer rooms with staff at community centers to support community use and digital literacy classes. - Support HBDEO's kuleana to increase access to Wi-Fi in public parks under SCR74. - Explore partnerships with CAIs to provide resources such as computer devices, Wi-Fi, charging stations, digital literacy training, telehealth, and technical support staff. - Enable and equip those places of worship that make their spaces available to non-members and the general public with 24/7 public Wi-Fi and charging stations to serve as CAIs, understanding that this is where many underserved community members go as a primary place to connect into other parts of society. - Other Public Facilities: - Pursue colocation opportunities where emergency alert sirens are situated. - Support the continuance and, where possible, expand the provision of free public Wi-Fi access on County buses and public transit. - Support the network of bus stops equipped with free public Wi-Fi on each island. - Extend the hours of free public Wi-Fi availability at all public school campuses to support the connectivity of youths and families. - Explore public housing opportunities and options. - Accessible Locations: - Where possible, assist with establishing computer rooms to support community use and digital literacy classes - Install security measures, where appropriate, at free public Wi-Fi and charging points to allay safety concerns about and deter unsavory loiterers. - Select candidate sites with consideration for proximity to houseless populations and those who have limited access to transportation. - Support new or existing resource hubs with computer devices, Wi-Fi, charging stations, and technical support staff in remote communities across Hawai'i. - Outfit "auntie's houses" in neighborhoods to provide safe spaces for vulnerable individuals such as houseless individuals and victims of trafficking and domestic violence to securely access online services. - Support mobile resources to bring Wi-Fi and computer access into neighborhoods that lack physical facilities. - Collaborate with the Hawai'i business community and non-profit sector to facilitate broadband connectivity for employees and clients.
+- Install security measures, where appropriate, at free public Wi-Fi and charging points to allay safety concerns about and deter unsavory loiterers. - Select candidate sites with consideration for proximity to houseless populations and those who have limited access to transportation. - Support new or existing resource hubs with computer devices, Wi-Fi, charging stations, and technical support staff in remote communities across Hawai'i. - Outfit "auntie's houses" in neighborhoods to provide safe spaces for vulnerable individuals such as houseless individuals and victims of trafficking and domestic violence to securely access online services. - Support mobile resources to bring Wi-Fi and computer access into neighborhoods that lack physical facilities.

+• Alternative Solutions:

-- Alternative Solutions: - Support the establishment of phone card distributors in rural and remote communities. - Support technology-neutral initiatives such as fixed wireless and satellite technologies to expand connectivity options for the most isolated regions.
+- Support the establishment of phone card distributors in rural and remote communities. - Support technology-neutral initiatives such as fixed wireless and satellite technologies to expand connectivity options for the most isolated regions.